-Prepare your wax melt molds or silicone ice cube trays.
+Prepare your wax melt moulds or silicone ice cube trays.
 Place them on a flat, heat-resistant surface.
-If you’re using candle wicks, place them in the center of each mold.
+If you’re using candle wicks, place them in the centre of each mould.

-Slowly pour the melted wax into the molds, filling them up to a safe level.
-Be careful not to overfill as this will prevent any spillages and also makes it easier to remove the wax melts at a later stage.
+Slowly pour the melted wax into the moulds, filling them up to a safe level.
+Be careful not to overfill as this will prevent any spillages and also make it easier to remove the wax melts at a later stage.

-If you’re not using wickless candle wicks, you can pour the melted wax directly into the molds without any additional preparation.
+If you’re not using wickless candle wicks, you can pour the melted wax directly into the moulds without any additional preparation.